alexandrosk/fullstack-assesment/README.md

 2. Create a new public repo on GitHub
 3. Change your local remote to your new repository
 4. Complete the assessment
-5. Submit a link to your repository to Underwaterpistol

 ## Criteria